alkurbatov/dotfiles/man/emacs_keys.md

 C-\ - undo changes.
 C-- - undo changes.
-<move after undo> - undo the last undo command.
+(move after doing undo) - undo the last undo command.

 C-t - swap two letters (transpos).
 M-t - swap two words (transpose).
 C-x C-t - swap two lines (transpose).

+C-q Tab - insert a tab.

 M-x replace-string A B - replace all strings containing A with B.

 M-% - interactive replace.
-<while in replace> y - replace the current instance.
+(while in replace) y - replace the current instance.
-<while in replace> SPACE - replace the current instance.
+(while in replace) SPACE - replace the current instance.
-<while in replace> n - skip replace of the current instance.
+(while in replace) n - skip replace of the current instance.
-<while in replace> DEL - skip replace of the current instance.
+(while in replace) DEL - skip replace of the current instance.
-<while in replace> . - replace the current instance and quite.
+(while in replace) . - replace the current instance and quite.
-<while in replace> , - replace the current instance and see the result.
+(while in replace) , - replace the current instance and see the result.
-<while in replace> ! - replace the rest and don't ask.
+(while in replace) ! - replace the rest and don't ask.
-<while in replace> ^ - go back to previous instance.
+(while in replace) ^ - go back to previous instance.
-<while in replace> E - modify the replacement string.
+(while in replace) E - modify the replacement string.
-<while in replace> C-r - enter the recursive edit mode.
+(while in replace) C-r - enter the recursive edit mode.
-<while in replace> C-w - delete this instance and enter the recursive edit mode.
+(while in replace) C-w - delete this instance and enter the recursive edit mode.
-<while in replace> C-M-c - exit the recursive edit mode.
+(while in replace) C-M-c - exit the recursive edit mode.
-<while in replace> C-] - exit the recursive edit and interactive replace
+(while in replace) C-] - exit the recursive edit and interactive replace

 M-c - capitalize letter of the word after the cursor.
 M-u - capitalize the word after the cursor.